emmersion/Emmersion.EventLogWalker/README.md

 # Emmersion.EventLogWalker

-Event logs can contain millions of records making them unsuited for direct query access.This library aims to simplify reading event logs by providing a resumable event log walker which exposes a single item at a time.
+Event logs can contain millions of records making them unsuited for direct query access.
+This library aims to simplify reading event logs by providing a resumable event log walker which exposes a single item at a time.

 Today this library is tightly coupled to the Insights product context event log.